 By Tricia Pimental

 Portugal also offers a Golden Visa program, designed to boost the Portuguese economy by attracting foreign investment from non-Europeans.
-So far, it’s been successful, bringing in $4 billion in revenue as of the start of 2018.
+So far, it’s been successful, bringing in over $4 billion in revenue since 2018.

 Eligibility (Any of the Following)

 - Capital transfer in cash or financial investment of at least €1.5 million.

 - Creation of at least 10 jobs in Portugal.

 - Purchase of real estate in Portugal worth at least €500,000.

 (The most commonly used option is to buy several properties and rent them out.)

 - Purchase of real estate in Portuguese urban regeneration areas.
 The property must be at least 30 years old and have a value of at least €350,000.

 - Investment of at least €350,000 in scientific research in Portugal.